 Ishasha sector in the south offers a unique and memorable experience to view the tree-climbing lions.
 And the numerous Topis and Uganda Kobs.
 Above all, the beautiful landscape is very thrilling as the park lies on the Albertine Rift Valley floor.
 To the south is the Bwindi Impenetrable Forest famous for the mountain gorillas.

 Bwindi is a UNESCO heritage site and has 500 gorillas, more than half of the remaining gorillas in the wild and captivity.

 Can easily be accessed from all major towns in Uganda.
-From Kampala to Bwindi it is 8 hours drive and from Kampala through Fort Portal to Queen Elizabeth NP, it is a 6 hour drive.
+From Kampala to Bwindi it is 8 hours drive and from Kampala through Fort Portal to Queen Elizabeth NP, it is a 6-hour drive.
 From Mbarara it will take you about 3 hours to the Mweya Peninsula in Queen Elizabeth.
-And to Bwindi which easily accessed through Ishasha sector where you will as well drive through to see the climbing lions.
+And to Bwindi which is easily accessed through the Ishasha sector where you will as well drive through to see the climbing lions.

 Rangeland Safaris, with their experience in the field and their well-traveled guides, will deliver a truly memorable journey to Uganda, with an itinerary that can accommodate both the Mountain gorillas of Bwindi and the climbing lions of the Queen Elizabeth…and more!